I didn’t read as many books this year as I did in 2011, but

 Okay for Now by Gary D. Schmidt

-Mrs. Darcy and the Blue-Eyed Stranger, short stories by Lee Smith
+Mrs. Darcy and the Blue-Eyed Stranger, short stories by Lee

 Hitler Youth